PudgyPigeon/TakeHomeTask/README.md

 standard.
 These should be completed in short order and I do not expect any troubles in this regard.

---Addendum:
-After further research into parquet files and AWS S3, I can surmise that it will be necessary to create an API with Python in order to host the data used by the H20Wave App.
-AWS Wrangler looks to be the perfect tool for the job.

 (Implementation of Dask will be considered if time allows)